ryanstuhl805/o_lo/README.md

 bundle exec rspec spec
 ```

-## Contributions

-Looking to contribute or add something to this plucky little project?

 ## TODO

 - If the `thing` argument is an object, like `current_user`, add `.inspect` to the "thing"

 ## Contributing

+Looking to contribute or add something to this plucky little project?
 Bug reports and pull requests are welcome on GitHub at https://github.com/ryanstuhl805/o_lo.
 This project was started as a hobby and is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License